BlueBiteLLC/assessment-backend/README.md

 }
 ```

+Example payloads can be found in [files directory][./files]

 ## Requirements

 ### Part 1

-* The application should accept JSON payloads via route
+* The application should accept JSON payloads via a route
     * When the application receives a new payload it must be validated, parsed and (if the data is correct) stored in the database
     * The application must be able to handle validation errors.
 The format of the errors is your choice so long as it is consistent and adheres to HTTP protocol standards.